PaKicek/CBR-Currency-Checker/README.md

 This project was compiled with the use of CMake in Visual Studio Code.
 For build, do these steps:
 1. Clone a repository
-2. Run `cmake ./build` or click Build all projects in menu when clicking a RMB on CMakeLists.txt (in VS Code)
+2. Click Build all projects in menu when clicking a RMB on CMakeLists.txt (in VS Code)
 3. Run `cd build` and then `make`.
 The executable will appear in build directory
 4. Run an executable